RobbenWijanathan/RobbenWijanathan/README.md

 ### About Me 🌐

-I spend most of my time working with data and building ML models — digging into datasets, creating visualizations that actually tell a story, and finding the patterns hidden underneath.
+I spend most of my time working with data and building ML models, digging into datasets, creating visualizations that actually tell a story, and finding the patterns hidden underneath.
 Math nerd at heart, with a deep love for music and geospatial data.
 There's something fascinating about mapping information to the real world.
 I do web dev when the project calls for it.

 Always down to explore new datasets or try out different modeling approaches.